Day 1: Arusha To Ngorongoro Crater

-Afrer enjoying the all the activities with Hadzabe Tribe, and Datooga we will return to mto wa mbu town for the night Fanaka Hotel this town is close to lake Manyara National Park.
+After enjoying all the activities with Hadzabe Tribe, and Datooga we will return to Mto wa mbu town for the night Fanaka Hotel this town is close to Lake Manyara National Park.

 Day 5: Mto Wa Mmbu/ Snake Park To Arusha Town

-After breakfast, Departure in the morning buck to Arusha On your way buck we will stop for the maasai Dance.
+After breakfast, Departure in the morning buck to Arusha On your way back we will stop for the maasai Dance.

 Meserani Snake Park Tours

 The snake park is located 25km west of Arusha on the route to the Serengeti and Ngorongoro crater.
-Traveler to Meserani Snake Park can feed baboons, hold wild tortoises and get up close with dozens of slithering snakes.
+Travel to Meserani Snake Park can feed baboons, hold wild tortoises, and get up close with dozens of slithering snakes.
 Expert guides explain the difference between each of the species protected at Meserani and explore the necessary steps to protect people from their poison.

 The snake park provides various activities, take a guided tour and learn about some of the most dangerous snakes in the world, from the Black and Green Mamba, Egyptian Cobra, Puff Adders and many more.
 Capture your special moment and hold a real live snake.
 Check out the 3m plus crocodiles at feeding time and touch a baby crocodile.